programarivm/babylon/README.md

 ### Language Detection

-Babylon implements a machine learning technique and can be trained to learn languages easily.
-Please read the [Documentation](https://babylon.readthedocs.io/en/latest/) to find out which ones can be detected so far.
+Please read the [Documentation](https://babylon.readthedocs.io/en/latest/) to find out which languages can be detected so far, and also to learn how to add new ones easily.

 ### License